Dellicado/CapstoneProject/README.md

-# CapstoneProject
+# GlucoPulse: A Non-Invasive Glucometer
-GlucoPulse: A Non-Invasive Glucometer
+Capstone Project

 🩺 GlucoPulse: A Non-Invasive Glucometer
 GlucoPulse is a next-generation, Arduino-based glucometer engineered for non-invasive blood glucose monitoring.
 Built around the powerful ESP32 microcontroller, it seamlessly integrates hardware, cloud connectivity, and intelligent prediction models to deliver a user-friendly and data-driven health solution.